 The data plotter provides a tool for plotting the data in the database.
 This function can not be used on the satellite anomaly data.
 This function under SAAM is dedicated to analyse data.
 There shall also be a data plotter function under SAPM that is used for real time plots.
-Essentially the two functions are the same but the SAPM plotter will be a faster way to acheive real time plots.
+Essentially the two functions are the same but the SAAM plotter have more plotting options while the SAPM plotter will be a faster way to acheive real time plots.